nguyentimmy/Azure-Web-Application-Security/README.md

 10. Take a screenshot of this confirmation.

-### Part 2: Analyze WAF Rule Sets
+### 📊 Step 2 — Analyze WAF Rule Sets

 In this second part, you will view the features that are provided by your web application firewall.
 To do so, complete the following steps:

-1. From your Azure portal, enter "web app" until "Web Application Firewall policies (WAF)" appears as one of the choices in the dropdown.
+1. From your Azure portal, enter "web app" until `"Web Application Firewall policies (WAF)"` appears as one of the choices in the dropdown.

 2. Select that option.
-The WAF that you created during the previous step should display on the "Web Application Firewall policies (WAF)" page.
+The WAF that you created during the previous step should display on the `"Web Application Firewall policies (WAF)"` page.
      - Note: It will begin with "project1frontdoor" and end with several random letters and numbers.

 3. Select your WAF, as the following image shows: